consciouscollective-online/scrapy/README.md

 `crontab -e`

 insert the following text at the end of the file ("from_email@address.com" can be a dummy string.
 Mail will use your configured email address):
-> @reboot cd /path/to/scrapy/ && python3 scrape.py &\n
+> @reboot cd /path/to/scrapy/ && python3 scrape.py &

 > 0 */3 * * * sh /path/to/scrapy/update-me.sh "from_email@address.com" "to_email@address.com"

 Then execute the following:
 `sudo service cron reload`\n

 `sudo reboot`